Enigma-li/Sketch2CAD/networkTraining/README.md

 Other packages could be installed via `pip` if needed.

-💡 ***Suggestions***: ince we build the training script based on our previous [SketchCNN](https://github.com/Enigma-li/SketchCNN) project, thus we do not upgrade the Tensorflow version.
+💡 ***Suggestions***: since we build the training script based on our previous [SketchCNN](https://github.com/Enigma-li/SketchCNN) project, thus we do not upgrade the Tensorflow version.
 We highly encourage users to use Docker to deploy the corresponding environment.

 ### Install